girmaD/Professional_README_Generator/README.md

 ## Installation Instructions

- * fork and use it
+ * Fork and Use it - just acknowledge that it is not your work

 ## How To Use The App
   -	Open this application in the terminal
 -	Run node index.js
 -	Answer each prompted question carefully
 -	A README.md file will be created when you finish all the questions.
-- Link to video showing demo - [Watch the video here](https://drive.google.com/file/d/1DACkJzjSkvbtWWiAG7nu4sjSNSguXiCo/view?usp=sharing)

 ## Contributing Guidelines